Pros and Cons of Debt Relief: Should You Use Debt Reduction Services?

 - Not all creditors will cooperate: If some of your creditors refuse to reduce your interest and/or monthly payments, the debt management plan will be less effective.

-- Takes longer than other methods: Although it’s a safer option than debt consolidation or settlement as it involves less risk of falling into old spending habits and it doesn’t entail opening a new account, someone in a rush to reduce their debt might not be satisfied with the five years they’ll have to wait to accomplish that goal.
+- Takes longer than other methods: Although it’s a safer option the previous two, as it involves less risk of falling into old spending habits and it doesn’t entail opening a new account, someone in a rush to reduce their debt might not be satisfied with the five years they’ll have to wait to accomplish that goal.

 Bankruptcy